watson-developer-cloud/watsonx-orchestrate-developer-toolkit/agent_knowledge/search-with-milvus/search-with-watsonx-data-milvus.md

-# How to set up Agent Knowledge in watsonx Orchestrate CP4D with watsonx.data Milvus CP4D and watsonx.ai CP4D
+# How to set up watsonx.data Milvus CP4D as a content repository of Agent Knowledge in watsonx Orchestrate CP4D by using an embedding model in watsonx.ai CP4D
-This document explains how to set up watsonx.data Milvus CP4D as a content repository of Agent Knowledge in watsonx Orchestrate CP4D by using the embedding model in watsonx.ai CP4D.
+This document explains how to set up watsonx.data Milvus CP4D as a content repository of Agent Knowledge in watsonx Orchestrate CP4D by using an embedding model in watsonx.ai CP4D.

 ## Before you begin
 1. Provision a watsonx.data instance